u2i/livex/README.md

 - **Component State**: You can define a state property as a component module (e.g., `state :new_comment_form, MyAppWeb.Components.CommentForm`).
 Livex will then manage the attributes (attr) of this component as part of the parent's state.
-When this state is updated (e.g., via JSX.assign_data or a direct assign in an event), Livex facilitates the re-rendering of the child component with the new attribute values.
+When this state is updated (e.g., via JSX.assign_state or a direct assign in an event), Livex facilitates the re-rendering of the child component with the new attribute values.
 - **Initial Values**: Default values are not directly supported in the state macro (yet).
 To set an initial value, use assign_new/2 within the pre_render/1 callback without dependencies, e.g., `assign_new(socket, :my_state, fn -> initial_value end)`.

 ### Declarative Data Derivation and Lifecycle Management (pre_render, assign_new, stream_new)